shenapse/doc-templates/templates/07_Config_Logging.md

 ### Example

-> The system uses YAML-based hierarchical configurations that define all experimental parameters, component options, and runtime settings.
+> The system uses YAML-based hierarchical configurations that define all experimental parameters, component options, and runtime settings—mirroring the tunable fields documented in each Component Specification (e.g., `reward.discount_rate`, `agent.optimizer`).
 > Default configurations reside in `/config/defaults/`, user overrides in `/config/experiments/`.
 > Command-line arguments take highest precedence, followed by environment variables, and finally base YAML files.
 > Each configuration file is validated on load to ensure schema consistency.